Gangster Squad (film)

-Gangster Squad is a 2013 American crime action-thriller film directed by Ruben Fleischer and written by Will Beall, loosely based on a non-fiction book by Paul Lieberman.
+Gangster Squad is a 2013 American crime action thriller film directed by Ruben Fleischer and written by Will Beall, loosely based on a non-fiction book by Paul Lieberman.
 The film stars Josh Brolin, Ryan Gosling, Nick Nolte, Emma Stone, Anthony Mackie, Giovanni Ribisi, Robert Patrick, Michael Peña, and Sean Penn.
-Set in 1949, a group of real-life LAPD officers and detectives called the Gangster Squad are assigned to bring down crime kingpin Mickey Cohen.
+Set in 1949, the film follows a group of real-life LAPD officers and detectives, the Gangster Squad, who are assigned to bring down crime kingpin Mickey Cohen.

 After the script spent several years on the Black List, production began in September 2011 around Los Angeles, lasting through December.
-Despite the film originally scheduled to be released in theaters on September 7, 2012, the movie theater shooting in Aurora, which occurred seven weeks prior, led Warner Bros to delay the film's theatrical release until January 11, 2013, allowing the production team to perform re-shoots to overwrite the old sequence from which the gangsters open fire at the Grauman's Chinese Theatre.
+Despite the film originally scheduled to be released in theaters on September 7, 2012, the movie theater shooting in Aurora, which occurred seven weeks prior, led Warner Bros.
+Pictures to delay the film's theatrical release until January 11, 2013, allowing the production team to perform re-shoots to overwrite the old sequence from which the gangsters open fire at the Grauman's Chinese Theatre.
 Gangster Squad received mixed reviews from critics and grossed $105 million worldwide.

 Plot

-In 1949 Los Angeles, crime boss Mickey Cohen has become the most powerful figure in the underworld in California and intends to expand his criminal enterprise to encompass the entire West Coast.
+In 1949, Los Angeles, crime boss Mickey Cohen has become the most powerful figure in the underworld in California and intends to expand his criminal enterprise to encompass the entire West Coast.
 The LAPD has not been able to stop his ruthless rise, as he has eliminated witnesses, hired dirty cops to protect his activities, and avoided prosecution through spreading corruption in the justice system.
-For starters, World War II OSS veteran Sergeant John O'Mara brought down Cohen's prostitution building and arrested the perps, only for them to be released early into Cohen's care, until Cohen had them killed in a fire.

-Determined to put an end to Cohen and his dirty business empire, LAPD Chief Bill Parker creates a covert undercover unit, tasked with dismantling Cohen's dirty enterprise and put O'Mara in charge of the Squad.
-The unit, composed of officers who do not carry badges and are authorized to act outside of the law.

-With the help of his pregnant wife Connie, O'Mara recruited fellow war veteran Detective Jerry Wooters and four incorruptible misfit officers.
-They are knife-wielding Lieutenant Coleman Harris, wire tapping expert and family man Conwell Keeler, outlaw sharpshooter Max Kennard, and Kennard's rookie protégé Navidad Ramírez.
+For starters, World War II OSS veteran Sergeant John O'Mara brings down Cohen's prostitution building and arrests the perps, only for them to be released early into Cohen's care, until Cohen has them killed in a fire.
+Determined to put an end to Cohen and his dirty business empire, LAPD Chief Bill Parker creates a covert undercover unit, tasked with dismantling Cohen's dirty enterprise, and puts O'Mara in charge of the Squad.
+The unit is composed of officers who do not carry badges and are authorized to act outside of the law.
+With the help of his pregnant wife Connie, O'Mara recruits fellow war veteran Detective Jerry Wooters and four incorruptible misfit officers: knife-wielding Lieutenant Coleman Harris, wiretapping expert and family man Conwell Keeler, outlaw sharpshooter Max Kennard, and Kennard's rookie protégé Navidad Ramírez.